 The Spokesperson represents the Collaboration to JLab management and the outside world, and is responsible for all planning, procedures, and other scientific and technical affairs.
+The Spokesperson also serves as the chair of the Planning Committee (PC) and is responsible for calling meetings of the PC and organizing votes on PC matters.

 The term for the Spokesperson is three years and is renewable without any restriction on the number of consecutive terms served.
 Upon the expiration of the stated term, the PC will call for nominations among the collaboration.
 The PC will appoint a search committee of no less than 2 and no more than 4 members to select no more than two candidates from among the pool of nominees.
 The nominee(s) will be presented to the PC for a final majority vote.